Board Members for 2023-2024

 Executive Director of Advancement and Strategic Initiatives

-Christina Haciski is serving in her fifteenth year as Executive Director of Advancement and Strategic Initiatives at St. Mary Interparochial School.
-Ms. Haciski oversees the development, admissions, marketing, communications and strategic planning initiatives for St. Mary School.
+Christina Ruskey Haciski is serving in her fifteenth year as Executive Director of Advancement and Strategic Initiatives at St. Mary Interparochial School.
+Ms. Ruskey Haciski oversees the development, admissions, marketing, communications and strategic planning initiatives for St. Mary School.
 She also provides key administrative support to the Board of Limited Jurisdiction.
-Prior to this role, Ms. Haciski was a classroom teacher at St. Mary Interparochial School and an instructor in the afterschool program.
+Prior to this role, Ms. Ruskey Haciski was a classroom teacher at St. Mary Interparochial School and an instructor in the afterschool program.
 As a Big Ten student athlete, she earned a B.A. in Communication from Michigan State University.
 She currently resides in Haddonfield, NJ with her three daughters.